ynaroditsky/OmniAssist/README.md

                     "conditionalValue": "Y",
                     "base64Encoded": false,
                     "prefixPrompt": null,
-                    "prompt": "This is a question from a potential buyer.
+                    "replacementValue": "This is a question from a potential buyer.
 Provide maximum information about Porsche club, luxury services.
 Use posh Fench words in your response.", "postfixPrompt": null,
                     "ragFlag":false
                 },